Animals and pets

 -

-Use any bag to pick up your dog's poop and deposit it in a poop power container through the poop post opening.
-The rest of the container is installed underground to contain the smell.
-A dog waste removal company uses special trucks to lift and empty the containers, and the waste is transported to a facility where it is converted into energy.
+Use any bag to pick up your dog's poop and deposit it in a poop power container.
+Most of the container is installed underground to contain the smell.
+A dog waste removal company transports the waste to a facility where it is converted into energy.

 -